shuijinsan/PQ-ZK-eSIM/README.txt

 2. Artifact contents

-The directory artifact contains the implementation, the command-line cryptographic-path demonstration, and the optional Android reference integration.
+The directory artifact contains the implementation and the protocol demonstration.

-The directory artifact/terminal/euicc contains the C implementation of the eUICC and verifier cryptographic path, including lattice arithmetic, challenge generation, Merkle processing, state evolution, liboqs Kyber-768 and ML-DSA-65 integration used by the prototype, and the NVRAM model.
+The directory artifact/terminal/euicc contains the C implementation of the eUICC and verifier cryptographic path, including lattice arithmetic, challenge generation, Merkle processing, state evolution, Kyber-768 and ML-DSA-65 integration used by the prototype, and the NVRAM model.

 The directory artifact/terminal/lpa contains the Android and LPA reference integration and the JNI bridge.

-The directory artifact/demo contains the command-line cryptographic-path smoke test.
-It uses a simulated successful biometric gate and does not exercise the Android frontend or the external network backend.
+The directory artifact/demo contains the protocol smoke test.

 The directory claims contains the scripts, descriptions, and expected outputs associated with the paper's reproducibility claims.